top of page

 • Parent/guardian full name and contact information

-• Child’s full name, date of birth, and ID/passport info
+• Child’s full name, date of birth, and ID/passport information

 • Name and contact information of the accompanying adult (if applicable)